-In cooperative multi-agent settings, a common goal is to maximize a shared team reward.
-The Centralized Training with Decentralized Execution (CTDE) paradigm offers a practical approach: agents learn together using potentially global information but must act independently at execution time based only on their local observations.
-A significant challenge within CTDE is coordinating actions effectively.
-If we learn a centralized joint action-value function, Qtot(s,a), where s is the global state (or some representation available during training) and a is the joint action (a1,...,aN), how do we extract decentralized policies πi(ai∣oi) that agents can use based on their local observation oi?
+Maximizing a shared team reward is a common goal in cooperative multi-agent settings.
+The Centralized Training with Decentralized Execution (CTDE) approach offers a practical method: agents learn together using potentially global information but must act independently at execution time based only on their local observations.
+A primary challenge within CTDE is coordinating actions effectively.
+When a centralized joint action-value function, , is learned (where is the global state or some representation available during training, and is the joint action ), a primary question is how to extract decentralized policies that agents can use based on their local observation .

 The simplest approach to value decomposition is the Value Decomposition Network (VDN).
 VDN assumes that the joint action-value function can be additively decomposed into individual agent value functions: